saarthak08/Movies-Index/README.md

-# TMDb Movies
+# Movies Index
-> An android application which shows the list & information of movies from [The Movie Database API](https://www.themoviedb.org) (TMDb).
+> An android application which shows the list & information of movies from [The Movie Database API](https://www.themoviedb.org) (TMDb) & allows to download their torrent files from [YIFY](https://yts.mx/).

 ## *Features:*
+- Download torrent files of movies in different resolutions
 - Search any movie & get its information: Original Title, Rating, Release Date, Total Votes, Synposis, Casts, Reviews.
 - Get a list of Most Popular movies of the current time.
 - Get a list of Top Rated movies on TMDb.